-- Three types of private and public financing schemes are available: (i) support for green businesses and green production of goods and services, (ii) climate-proofing of MSMEs, and (iii) risk financing mechanisms. - Green Financing Program of the Development Bank of the Philippines (DBP) offers long-term loans at slightly below market interest rates for environment-friendly processes and technologies. - Carbon Finance Support Facility (CFSF) of the Land Bank of the Philippines (LBP)- whereas LBP's clients are provided the opportunity to join the Clean Development Mechanism (CDM) Program of Activities (PoA) and generate additional income from the sale of the carbon credits. - Philippine Disaster Resilience Foundation (PDRF) has a fund focused on business recovery post-disaster.
-The Foundation created the fund initially to normalize the supply chain post-earthquakes.
-Today, it has broadened its focus beyond earthquake risk, and to enhance the adaptive capacity of its stakeholders, has begun offering an introductory training course on Business Continuity Management.
+- Three types of private and public financing schemes are available: (i) support for green businesses and green production of goods and services, (ii) climate-proofing of MSMEs, and (iii) risk financing mechanisms. - Green Financing Program of the Development Bank of the Philippines (DBP) offers long-term loans at slightly below market interest rates for environment-friendly processes and technologies. - Carbon Finance Support Facility (CFSF) of the Land Bank of the Philippines (LBP)- whereas LBP's clients are provided the opportunity to join the Clean Development Mechanism (CDM) Program of Activities (PoA) and generate additional income from the sale of the carbon credits. - Philippine Disaster Resilience Foundation (PDRF) has a fund focused on business post-disaster recovery.
+The Foundation created the fund initially to normalize the post-earthquakes supply chain.
+Today, it has broadened its focus beyond earthquake risk, and to enhance the adaptive capacity of its stakeholders has begun, offering an introductory training course on Business Continuity Management.

-LGUs suffer from several management deficits including: poor understanding of the provisions of the Act and inadequate capacity for formulating SWM Plans; inability to access facilities offered by government financing institutions (GFIs) and engage the private sector in order to generate funds for SWM activities.
+• LGUs suffer from several management deficits including: poor understanding of the provisions of the Act and inadequate capacity for formulating SWM Plans; inability to access facilities offered by government financing institutions (GFIs) and engage the private sector in order to generate funds for SWM activities.
 To inculcate the right attitude among the people to actively participate in SWM activities and practices, the integration of Ecological Solid Waste Management (ESWM) in school curricula at all levels, which is a practice in other countries like Japan and Singapore, is highly recommended.

 - As provided under the law, there is a mandatory 10% lending allocation for MSMEs.
 However, in general, banks still tend to prioritize larger corporate borrowers because of higher gains, perception of lower credit risk, higher repayment rates, and the availability of collateral.
-Specific to green financing availment, there is also generally low availment by - What needs to be done is to ensure better access to these schemes by MSMEs through further capacity building, improved targeting, and analyses of barriers.
+Specific to green financing availment, there is also generally low availment by MSMEs. - What needs to be done is to ensure better access to these schemes by MSMEs through further capacity building, improved targeting, and analyses of barriers.

-- Promotion and expansion of energy efficiency and conservation - Development of sustainable and renewable energy - Environmentally sustainable transport. - Climate-proofing and rehabilitation of energy systems infrastructures.

-Transitioning to a green economy depends on energy efficient production and consumption, the adoption of renewable energy (RE) systems, and the pursuit of low-carbon growth.

-2008 Renewable Energy Act; 2006 Biofuels Act; Philippine Clean Air Act of 1999;

-DOE DC 2013-12-0028 "Adopting further amendments to the WESM rules (Market Operator's

-Business Continuity Plan and Disaster Recovery Procedures)";

-DOE DO 2016-03-0003 "Reconstitution of the DOE Disaster Risk Reduction and Control Management Group (DRRGCMG)"; NEA Memorandums 2015-023, 2016-007 "Policy on

-Resiliency".
+HIGHLIGHTS OF FINDINGS: SUSTAINABLE ENERGY

-Renewable Energy Trust Fund (RETF)

-National Renewable Energy Board, Department of Energy, DOST, DA, Energy Regulatory Commission (ERC), DTI, NEDA

-Biofuels Program, National Renewable Energy Program (NREP), Alternative Fuels for Transportation and Other Purposes, Household Electrification Program (HEP) in Off-grid Areas using Renewable Energy, Market Transformation through Introduction of Energy Efficient Electric Vehicle Project (E-Trike), National Energy Efficiency and Conservation
+TARGET INTERMEDIATE OUTCOME Promotion and expansion of energy efficiency and conservation Development of sustainable and renewable energy Environmentally sustainable transport.
+Climate-proofing and rehabilitation of energy systems infrastructures.
+CONTEXT Transitioning to a green economy depends on energy efficient production and consumption, the adoption of renewable energy (RE) systems, and the pursuit of low-carbon growth.
+SUPPORTING POLICIES 2008 Renewable Energy Act; 2006 Biofuels Act; Philippine Clean Air Act of 1999; DOE DC 2013-12-0028 "Adopting further amendments to the WESM rules (Market Operator's Business Continuity Plan and Disaster Recovery Procedures)"; DOE DO 2016-03-0003 "Reconstitution of the DOE Disaster Risk Reduction and Control Management Group (DRRGCMG)"; NEA Memorandums 2015-023, 2016-007 "Policy on Resiliency".
+FUNDING (SOURCES, GRANTS ETC) Renewable Energy Trust Fund (RETF) PERIOD COVERED 2011-2016 INVOLVED AGENCIES National Renewable Energy Board, Department of Energy, DOST, DA, Energy Regulatory Commission (ERC), DTI, NEDA KEY PROJECTS, FLAGSHIP ACTIONS Biofuels Program, National Renewable Energy Program (NREP), Alternative Fuels for Transportation and Other Purposes, Household Electrification Program (HEP) in Off-grid Areas using Renewable Energy, Market Transformation through Introduction of Energy Efficient Electric Vehicle Project (E-Trike), National Energy Efficiency and Conservation Program (NEECP) RELEVANT STUDIES Filipino 2040 Energy: Power Security and Competitiveness Filipino 2040: Environmental Resources, Shocks, and Natural Well-being with CC/Clean Energy lens

-Program (NEECP)

-Filipino 2040 Energy: Power Security and Competitiveness

-Filipino 2040: Environmental Resources, Shocks, and Natural Well-being with CC/Clean

-Energy lens